OpenHantek/OpenHantek6022/readme.md

 * You need binutils-dev autoconf automake fxload
 * Install the `firmware/*.hex` files into `/usr/local/share/hantek/`.

+> mkdir -p /usr/local/share/hantek <br>
+> cp -r firmware/*.hex /usr/local/share/hantek/

 * Install the `firmware/90-hantek.rules` file into `/etc/udev/rules.d/`.

+> cp firmware/90-hantek.rules /etc/udev/rules.d/

 * install fxload (fxload is a program which downloads firmware to USB  devices  based on AnchorChips EZ-USB, Cypress EZ-USB FX, or Cypress EZ-USB FX2 microcontrollers.)

+> apt-get install fxload

 * Add your current user to the **plugdev** group.

+> usermod -a -G plugdev {user id}

+## For 6022BE
+You can adjust samplerate and use software triggering for 6022BE.
+   - Support 48, 24, 16, 8, 4, 2, 1 M and 500, 200, 100 k Hz samplerates with modded firmware by [jhoenicke](https://github.com/rpcope1/Hantek6022API)
+   - Support software trigger by detecting rising or falling edge of signal.
+Use software trigger item on the trigger menu.
+For trigger level, adjust left arrow on the right-side of the graph.
+   - Note that I dropped first 1000 samples due to unstable/unusual reading.

 ## Contribute
 Please use Github Issues to report any problems or enhancements or send us pull requests.
 Some random notes: